How We Play 16" Softball

 2. All active players will be put into the batting order.
-If you will be playing in the field even for 1 inning, you will be batting all game.
-You can change fielding positions all you would like, but once the game starts, the batting order may not be altered for any reason.
-The batting order is at the discretion of the team, but must be listed as guy, girl, guy, girl, etc, including bottom to top of the lineup.
-To keep your lineup going like this, set it up with two independent lists, one for guys and one for girls.
-Go through until each person has batted, then go back through the list and make tally marks after they go again.
-This makes sure you keep the order consistent.
+If you will be playing in the field even for 1 inning, you must bat.
+If you bat, you do not have to field.
+You can change fielding positions at anytime, but once the game starts, the batting order may not be altered.
+Teams will send up players to bat as every other gender.
+To keep your lineup going like this and so every player bats an equal amount with no plug and play batter insertions, set it up with multiple lists, going through them until each person has batted.
+Then go back through the lists and make tally marks after they go again.
+This makes sure you keep the order consistent and everyone bats equally.

 7. A good softball pitch has a height of the batter until twice the height of the batter and LANDS ON home plate or the strike mat.
 Pitches outside these guidelines are balls.
 And don’t try to get walked.
 That’s lame.
 Hitting is way more fun!
 The pitchers are not professionals, so swing at a decent pitch.

 12.5.
 Intentional walks aren’t allowed!
 It’s ridiculous.
 Just don’t do it.
 If a male player is walked with 2 outs, the team may send up their next male player to bat, or they can send up the player that was supposed to bat after the player that got walked.